-The frienzied days of pre-holiday baking won’t stop me learning a new technique, like making a Cranberry Almond Apple pie with a lattice pie crust
+The frenzied days of pre-holiday baking won’t stop me learning a new technique, like making a Cranberry Almond Apple pie with a lattice pie crust!

 Bakers…start your ovens!

 I had a baking frenzy last week.
 Not only did I bake 3 pies and pumpkin bread (and even a pumpkin challah!) for Thanksgiving dinner, two days later we held an engagement party for my older daughter and future son-in-law for our family in California.
 We expected about 50 people, and while I was going to buy the appetizers (thanks, Costco!), I wanted to make the desserts.
 All of them.
 Six different dishes, to be exact, including a pie with a lattice pie crust (something I’d always wanted to learn).
 Plus, my younger daughter wanted to make a Geode Cake for her sister and future brother-in-law, so I baked 4 cake layers.
 Needless to say (although I am saying it), advance planning was critical.
 Many thanks go to my patient and wonderful mother-in-law for her ingredient- and equipment-gathering prowess, as well as her tolerating the invasion of her kitchen.

 Luckily, everyone cooperated (both girls helped quite a bit), everything turned out well, and I (mostly) kept my sanity.
 A good time was had by all…